gary-dalton/RaspberryPi-projects/rpi3_simple_wifi_ap.md

 ## <a name="7"></a>Iptables forwarding

+*IMPORTANT: This section is optional.*

-*(Optional)* Forwarding is required if any devices connected to your this access point need to connect to the Internet.
+Forwarding is required if any devices connected to your this access point need to connect to the Internet.
 I do not forward for many IoT devices which I expect to act as an isolated network.

 + Enable IP Forwarding
     - `sudo nano /etc/sysctl.conf` at bottom add _net.ipv4.ip_forward=1_